 Change DNS address (Use google DNS)

-Changing the DNS address is the first step to fix DNS server not responding Error.
-To Do This
+Changing the DNS address is the first step to fix the DNS server not responding Error.
+To-Do This

 - Double click on Internet Protocol Version 4 (TCP/IPv4).

-- Restart windows and check problem resolved or not.
+- Restart windows and check problem is resolved or not.

 If changing DNS didn’t fix the problem, then open Command Prompt.